reason for job change

 6) Location/Commute

-Moving to a new location is a strong reason for job change.
-This might involve seeking employment opportunities that align with your skills and career goals in a different city or region.
+Moving to a new location is a strong reason for a job change.
+This might involve seeking employment opportunities in a different city or region that aligns with your skills and career goals.

 Sample Answer: “I’m seeking a job role closer to home to improve my work-life balance.
-A shorter commute will allow me to spend more time with my family and reduce the stress associated with long travel times.”
+A shorter commute will allow me to spend more time with my family and reduce the stress of long travel times.”

 7) Seeking Innovation